 Position of Enumerator By the vehicle access (Photograph 1).
 Vehicles Count Record all vehicles exiting the site.
 Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 Vehicle Occupants Count Record all vehicle occupants exiting the site.
-NOTE: This enumerator should exclude all drivers of vehicles dropping off/picking up passengers at the site, if this can be observed.
+NOTE: This enumerator should exclude all drivers of vehicles picking up/dropping off people at the site, if this can be observed.
 Cycles Count Record all pedal cycles exiting the site at this access.
 Scooters Count Record all scooters exiting the site at this access.
-Servicing Vehicles Count In addition to the standard vehicles count (which should include all vehicles), separately record vehicles that depart from the site having convised it calls by the car light goods from the site having serviced it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
-Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Outbound) Record all people walking out of the site at this access as an outbound head count.
+Head Count (Outbound) Record all people walking out of the site at this access as an outbound head count.
 This head count is to be used to factor up the outbound interview sample at this access to 100%.
-Pedestrian/Public All people that walk into the site at this access should be Transport User Interviews asked the following question: "For this particular journey, has your main method of transport (by distance) been walking, bus or train?"
+Pedestrian/Public Transport User Interviews All people that walk into the site at this access should be asked the following question: "For this particular journey, has your main method of transport (by distance) been walking, bus or train?"
 If the answer is "walking" then record as a pedestrian arrival.

 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "train" then record as a train passenger arrival.
 All people that walk out of the site at this access should be asked the following question: "For this particular journey, will your main method of transport (by distance) be walking, bus or train?"
 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at and depart from the site together.
 Special Conditions None

-Position of Enumerator By the unofficial pedestrian access (Photograph 2).
+Position of Enumerator By the pedestrian access (Photograph 2).
 Cycles Count Record all pedal cycles entering and exiting the site at this access.
 Scooters Count Record all scooters entering and exiting the site at this access.
 Head Counts Record all people walking into and out of the site at this access as separate inbound and outbound head counts.
 These head counts are to be used to factor up the inbound and outbound interview samples at this access to 100%.
 Pedestrian/Public All people that walk into the site at this access should be Transport User Interviews asked the following question: "For this particular journey, has your main method of transport (by distance) been walking, bus or train?"
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
-If the answer is "train" then record as a train passenger arrival.
+If the answer is "train" then record as a train passenger arrival. n the answer is train them record as a train passenger arrival.
 All people that walk out of the site at this access should be asked the following question: "For this particular journey, will your main method of transport (by distance) be walking, bus or train?"
 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at and depart from the site together.
 Special Conditions None